Legal Aid and Reduced Rates

 Reduced rates for individuals in receipt of benefits

-We are committed to making legal advice as accessible as possible to all individuals and therefore offer reduced rates to individuals in receipt of the following benefits who are not eligible for legal aid:
+We are committed to making legal advice as accessible as possible to all individuals and therefore may be able to offer reduced rates to individuals in receipt of the following benefits who are not eligible for legal aid:

 - Income support